CogSciUOS/asparagus/docs/manual_run_streamlit_app.md

 ### Cuda removal

 I had to remove `cudnn` and `cudatoolkit` to run everything without a problem.
 That is why they are not included in the `asparagus_env`.
 If that leads to problems, install the environment and remove the two packages selectively without removing their dependencies.
-See

 ## Finally